 A popular place to snap photos is this bronze statue in a memorial garden outside Stamp Student Union capturing a whimsical conversation between pioneering puppeteer Jim Henson ’60 and his most famous character, Kermit the Frog.
 Henson was known around the world for his creation of the Muppets and his television work on “Sesame Street” and “The Muppet Show.”
 The statue by sculptor Jay Hall Carpenter was installed in 2003 with funds from the UMD classes of 1994, 1998 and 1999.

-The iconic floral M in the traffic circle at the intersection of Campus and Regents drives was created in 1976 to commemorate the nation’s bicentennial, and since then it’s become the premier spot for graduation photos.
-The M is replanted twice a year, with pansies in the fall and begonias in the summer, a job that takes four landscape maintenance workers a day.
+The iconic floral M originally located in the traffic circle at the intersection of Campus and Regents drives was created in 1976 to commemorate the nation’s bicentennial, and has since become the premier spot for graduation photos.
+The M shifted across the street to a new home in front of the Mitchell Building in 2020 to make way for the light-rail Purple Line.
+The M is replanted twice a year, with pansies in the fall and begonias in the summer.

 The 16.28-acre area from Main Administration Building to McKeldin Library is one of the largest academic malls in the country and a popular hangout for students on sunny days.
 Its configuration of sidewalks is based on the paths students cut through the grass as they walked to the buildings lining the mall.
 The 250-foot-long fountain on the eastern end of the mall honors members of the campus chapter of the Omicron Delta Kappa honor society.
 It is engraved with quotes from Franklin Delano Roosevelt and Martin Luther King Jr., along with a list of ODK fraternity members from the university.